parisChatz/Handwritten-Digit-Recognition/README.md

 is to randomly select values for Θ (l) uniformly in the range {-e,+e}
 You should use e = 0.12.
 2 This range of values ensures that the parameters are kept small and makes the learning more efficient.

+# Backpropagation
+Given a training example (x (t) , y (t) ), we will first run a “forward pass” to compute all the activations throughout the network, including the output value of the hypothesis hΘ(x).
+Then, for each node j in layer l, we would like to compute an “error term” δj(l) that measures how much that node was “responsible” for any errors in our output.
+For an output node, we can directly measure the difference between the network’s activation and the true target value, and use that to define δj(3) (since layer 3 is the output layer).
+For the hidden units, you will compute δj(l) based on a weighted average of the error terms of the nodes in layer(l + 1).